duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

     user_stats_data.php
     User.class.php

-This rules affects almost to all files, such as `Controllers`, `Middleware classes`, `Models`, `Libraries` and other.
+These rules apply to almost all files, such as Controllers, Middleware classes, Models, Libraries, and others.

-## PHP Tags creation rules
+## PHP Tags Creation Rules

-In Duktig PHP Framework it is very important to follow PHP tags creation rules.
-Depends on server PHP configuration, the opening tags without `php` can cause an unexpected behavior.
+In the Duktig PHP Framework, it is very important to follow PHP tags creation rules.
+Depending on server PHP configuration, opening tags without `php` can cause unexpected behavior.

-- Strongly required to start PHP tags containing **"php"**: `<?php`:
+- Strongly required to start PHP tags with `<?php`
-- Recommended to skip PHP closing tags `?>`.
+- Recommended to omit PHP closing tags `?>`

 **Correct**